Meet The Team

 Professional Learning Program Leader

-BECE; Diploma Teaching; Adv Dip Community Sector Management; Cert IV TAE; COS-P and RAN facilitator
+BECE; Diploma Teaching; Adv Dip Community Sector Management; Cert IV TAE; COS-P and RRHAN-EC facilitator

-In more than 20 years of service at Gowrie SA, Mary has worked in a variety of leadership roles, developing her interest in curriculum, professional learning, leadership and advocacy, reconciliation, and applying attachment theory to support children, families and educators.
-Currently, Mary is facilitating Gowrie SA’s professional learning program and works to support services in their pedagogy, practice and leadership.
+In more than 30 years of service at Gowrie SA, Mary has worked in a variety of leadership roles, developing her interest in curriculum, professional learning, leadership and advocacy, reconciliation, and applying attachment theory to support children, families and educators.
+Currently, Mary is the Program Leader for Gowrie SA’s professional learning program and works to support services in their pedagogy, practice and leadership.

 Director - Children’s Program Thebarton